Skip to content

 Using the personal alarm

-If an alarm user ever feels unwell, suffers a fall or other medical emergency, they can press the button on their personal alarm device any time of the day or night, which then contacts the response team.
+If an alarm user ever feels unwell, suffers a fall or other medical emergency, they can press the button on their emergency alarm for the elderly any time of the day or night, which then contacts the response team.

 Personal alarm monitoring